AdilBl/Sap-Hana-Express-Docker-Install/README.md

 ## Docker

+You need to have Docker install in your computer and a Docker account to login and pull the sap image

 ## Password
 You need to setup password for SAP HANA EXPRESS use  the following formats to create the